gwiza-muli/mp-games-maven/README.md

 # Abstract games

-A mini-project for Grinnell's CSC-207.
+A mini-project for Grinnell's CSC-207. wordsearch

 Authors: